 Storage: Store the engraved leather products in a dry, cool and well-ventilated place, away from direct sunlight, to prevent the leather from fading and cracking.
 If it is not used for a long time, some desiccant can be placed in the leather product to absorb possible moisture and ensure that the leather is always in good condition.

-- Luggage products: The brand adds exclusive logos, characteristic patterns or customized details to the surface of bags and wallets through laser engraving process to strengthen brand recognition and enhance product attractiveness.
+- Luggage products: The brand adds exclusive logos, characteristic patterns or customized details to the surface of bags and wallets through laser engraving process.

-- Leather accessories: The use of laser engraving technology on belts or others to present exquisite designs can not only effectively enhance the uniqueness of the product, but also add its luxurious texture and personalized elements.
+- Leather accessories: The use of laser engraving technology on belts or others to present exquisite designs can effectively add its luxurious texture and personalized elements.

 - Leather Footwear: Laser engraving technology can be used on leather shoe surfaces to present brand names, decorative patterns, or customer-customized designs, greatly enhancing the overall visual effect and brand value of the product.